CJ28M/Royal-of-Ur-unsolved/README.md

 [X]1.Clear the game board.
 [X]2.Players start with seven pieces each.
-[ ]3.Roll the dice to decide the starting player.
-Higher roll wins!

 [x]Rule 2 - Roll the Dice
 [x]The unique tetrahedral dice used for the Royal Game of Ur are read by counting the number of die with a marked corner facing upwards after rolling.